Due Diligence Checklist for Buying Land

 colony, kennels, airport, mining, quarry, any other industrial plants?

 - What plans are there for the area?
 New freeways, subdivisions, industrial estates, coal mines, fracking..

 There are of course many more questions to ask, especially 'legal'

 questions and your conveyancer must assist you with those.
 For example,

 does the seller actually own the property, are there ongoing disputes

 with neighbours etc.

-I have a Kit Home Planning Checklist here or Go back to my Groundwork page or return to kithomebasics home page.
+I have a Kit Home Planning Checklist here and a Kit home Budgeting Checklist here or Go back to my Groundwork page or return to kithomebasics home page.